string(10) "[Minerals]"

 Benefits

 Gravity and electromagnetic surveys show promise for distinguishing between certain volcanic units and can support the identification of intrusive rocks and structures.
-As Geoscience BC’s 2007 QUEST project captured this geophysical data over the central Quesnel terrane, this project aims to utilize this existing data and subsequent interpretations to explore and define the ability for electromagnetic and gravity data to distinguish lithologies under cover, and to corroborate features interpreted previously from magnetic data.
+As Geoscience BC’s 2007 QUEST project captured this geophysical data over the central Quesnel terrane, this project aimed to utilize this existing data and subsequent interpretations to explore and define the ability for electromagnetic and gravity data to distinguish lithologies under cover, and to corroborate features interpreted previously from magnetic data.

 Models of interpretations of newly distinguished or interpreted geological and structural features will be produced for use by geologists and explorers looking to identify potential areas of interest for new copper-gold mineral exploration.